A Fulton-Hansen theorem for almost homogeneous spaces

 We next state and prove Theorem~\ref{dense.orb.thm}, from which Theorem~\ref{dense.orb.intro.thm} follows.
 We then derive generalizations of the Fulton-Hansen theorem and further applications.
 We conclude with various examples and counterexamples.

-\begin{ack} We thank Brian Conrad and Zhiwei Yun for explaining the proof of Proposition~\ref{proposition:affine-to-projective}, Laurent Manivel, Anand Patel and Arpon Raksit for helpful conversations, and Akihiko~Yukie for long comments and references on prehomogeneous vector spaces.
-We also thank Fran\cedilla{c}ios Charles, Dougal Davis, Laurent Moret-Bailly, Wenhao Ou, Eric Riedl, Zev Rosengarten, Jason Starr, Ashvin Swaminathan, and Ravi Vakil for helpful correspondence on an earlier version of this article.
+\begin{ack} We thank Brian Conrad and Zhiwei Yun for explaining the proof of Proposition~\ref{proposition:affine-to-projective}, Robert Lazarsfeld for pointing out Corollary~\ref{corollary:fulton-hansen-diagonal}, Laurent Manivel, Anand Patel, and Arpon Raksit for helpful conversations, and Akihiko~Yukie for long comments and references on prehomogeneous vector spaces.
+We also thank Fran\cedilla{c}ois Charles, Dougal Davis, Laurent Moret-Bailly, Wenhao Ou, Eric Riedl, Zev Rosengarten, Jason Starr, Ashvin Swaminathan, and Ravi Vakil for helpful correspondence on an earlier version of this article.

+This is a preprint of an article published in Bollettino dell'Unione Matematica Italiana.
+The final authenticated version is available online at: